microsoft/WindowsAppSDK/specs/OAuth/OAuth2Manager.md

-AuthManager API
+OAuth2Manager API
 ===

 This is the spec for proposal: [Issue #441](https://github.com/microsoft/WindowsAppSDK/issues/441)

-This spec details the API of a new `AuthManager` in WinAppSDK, enabling desktop applications such as WinUI3 to seamlessly perform OAuth functionality across diverse Windows platforms.
+This spec details the API of a new `OAuth2Manager` in WinAppSDK, enabling desktop applications such as WinUI3 to seamlessly perform OAuth functionality across diverse Windows platforms.